spacemonkeygo/httpsig/README.md

 ```

 By default, the verifier only requires the `Date` header to be included
 in the signature.
+The set of required headers be changed using the
-The `RequireHeaders` field can be set to enforce stricter
+`SetRequiredHeaders()` method to enforce stricter requirements.
-requirements.

 ```
 verifier.SetRequireHeaders([]string{"(request-target)", "host", "date"})
 ```

+Requests that don't include the full set of required headers in the `headers`
+signature parameter (either implicity or explicity) will fail verification.

 **Note that required headers are simply a specification for which headers must
 be included in the signature, and does not enforce header presence in requests.